-Duolingo came on the scene in 2011 operating as a teach and translate language learning app.
-It has since transformed into a $700+ million business, and become the first EdTech app to top $140 Million in annual revenue.
+Duolingo came on the scene in 2011, operating as a teach-and-translate language learning app.
+It has since transformed into a $700+ million business and become the first EdTech app to top $140 Million in annual revenue.

-2021 is a good time to be investing in EdTech app development.
+Now is a good time to be investing in EdTech app development.
 Research shows that the impact of COVID-19 has led to a 335% increase in revenue — but few entrepreneurs know what it takes to build a competitive EdTech platform.

-What The DuoLingo App Does
+What The Duolingo App Does

 These trending technologies play a critical role in everything the Duolingo app does.
-Equally as impressive, is the machine learning technology embedded in the app, which allows it to also learn from its users while teaching them.
+Equally as impressive is the machine learning technology embedded in the app, which allows it to also learn from its users while teaching them.

-The language and logistics behind the Duolingo app provide an interactive experience to its users where they can translate words, phrases, and sentences to their chosen language of learning, from their native tongue.
+The language and logistics behind the Duolingo app provide an interactive experience to its users where they can translate words, phrases, and sentences to their chosen language of learning from their native tongue.

 Can You Build an App Like Duolingo?

-So, is it possible to clone the language learning app described by TIME Magazine as ‘holding the secret to the future of education’?
+So, is it possible to clone the language learning app described by TIME Magazine as ‘holding the secret to the future of education?
 Is it realistic to compete with the education app currently boasting a 4.5-star rating from over 10 million users?

 Let’s not forget about the multiple language requirements.
 Do you have the access and finances to work with leading language experts?
-If so, what about the software and algorithms needed for storing and analyzing this complex language data.
+If so, what about the software and algorithms needed for storing and analyzing this complex language data?

 Language Learning App Features

-- Language Courses & Levels
+Language Courses & Levels

-- Practice Sessions & Revisions
+Practice Sessions & Revisions

-- Gamification + Animation
+Gamification + Animation

-Again, not a complete requirement, but there are benefits to having a community of learners interacting with one another via your app.
-DuoLingo originally had a ‘Club’s feature’ which they then developed into a ‘Leaderboard’ feature.
+Again, a partial requirement, but there are benefits to having a community of learners interacting with one another via your app.
+Duolingo originally had a ‘Club’s feature,’ which they then developed into a ‘Leaderboard’ feature.
 This was aimed at encouraging the Duo community to hold conversations centered around their current standings.
 Users can also compete with one another by completing courses.

 Chatbot w/ Voice Recognition